Casa Cook Madonna

 Average temperature in September: 20°C

-Fly into Venice and head north to discover the Italian playground for hiking and biking enthusiasts, which also doubles as a luxe alpine destination.
-The UNESCO World Heritage site of the Dolomites is a sight to behold, with popular peaks including Tre Cime di Lavaredo – famous for its distinctive and easily climbable three mountains – and Cinque Torri, otherwise known as the ‘five towers’.
+Fly into Venice and head north to discover this Italian playground for hiking and biking enthusiasts, which also doubles as a luxe alpine destination.
+A UNESCO World Heritage site, the Dolomites are a sight to behold, with popular peaks including Tre Cime di Lavaredo – famous for its distinctive and easily climbable three mountains – and Cinque Torri, otherwise known as the ‘five towers’.
 Luckily for well-heeled tourists, where travellers go, high-end hospitality will follow.
 While the region remains largely untouched, you’ll find five-star hotels with fine dining restaurants to match, and world-class spas setting the benchmark for luxury alpine wellness.
 Go in September for slightly cooler temperatures which suit hiking by day, and dining and cocktails (of course) by night.

 Cairo, Egypt